jentery/mdia360v1/worksheet3.md

 ## Download the Worksheet

-Please download the worksheet (DOCX format; coming soon) to complete it in a word processor such as Microsoft Word, Google Docs, OpenOffice, LibreOffice, or Pages for Mac.
+Please [download the worksheet](mdia360v1Worksheet3.docx) (DOCX format) to complete it in a word processor such as Microsoft Word, Google Docs, OpenOffice, LibreOffice, or Pages for Mac.

 ## Format